Maintaining Security Updates for Docker Images

 Our internal tool checks to see if an image build includes all current security updates available for the current version of Debian.

-Conversely, if there are any vulnerabilities that require an immediate security update, and a fix is available, we take immediate action to remediate.
+Conversely, if there are any vulnerabilities that require an immediate security update, and a fix is available, we take an immediate action to remediate.

 3. Checking Docker Images Using Docker Bench for Security

-Docker Bench for Security (DBS) is a script that checks for common best-practices when deploying Docker containers in production.
-Our tool runs this script against a built image (via an automated test).
-We then check the results from the DBS scan and compare them with predefined report values in a DBS dictionary.
-If there are any non-matching values, we take action to address the discrepancy.
+The Docker Security WorkBench (DSWB) script checks for common best practices when deploying Docker containers in production.
+Our tool runs this script against a built image via an automated test.
+Subsequently, the results from the DSWB scan are checked and compared with predefined report values in a DSWB dictionary.
+If there are any non-matching values, action is taken to address the discrepancy.